London Police charge man over $2 billion UBS fraud

-LONDON London police probing a $2 billion loss at Swiss bank UBS charged trader Kweku Adoboli with fraud on Friday.
+LONDON London police probing a $2 billion (1.2 billion pounds) loss at Swiss bank UBS charged trader Kweku Adoboli with fraud on Friday.

 Adoboli, 31, who was a UBS director of exchange traded funds, will appear before City of London Magistrates court later on Friday.